madsiur/FF6ExpED/README.md

 ##FF6ExpED
-####version: 0.1.1
+####version: 0.2

 FF6ExpED is an FF3us (FF6) WPF editor that aims to expand some data of the game, manage these expansions and allow data editing.
-Right now only dropped items by monsters can be edited.
+Dropped items and stolen items can be expanded and managed.
 They are expanded to 4 per monster instead of 2 and the global drop chances can be edited.

-In future version, I'll do similar implementations for rages, sketch and item stolen data.
+I won't continue working on this editor since its features will be murged with FF6AE, currently in development.

 Known bugs: